civican/legisinfo/42-1/bills/C-66/bill_text.md

 Subsection 7(6) of the `Criminal Code` is replaced by the following:

-**(6)** **If** a person is alleged to have committed an act or omission that is an offence by virtue of this section and that person has been tried and dealt with outside Canada in respect of the offence in such a manner that, if that person had been tried and dealt with in Canada, they would be able to plead *autrefois acquit*,*autrefois convict,* pardon or **an expungement order under the `Expungement of Historically Unjust Convictions Act`**, that person shall be deemed to have been so tried and dealt with in Canada.
+**(6)** If a person is alleged to have committed an act or omission that is an offence by virtue of this section and that person has been tried and dealt with outside Canada in respect of the offence in such a manner that, if that person had been tried and dealt with in Canada, they would be able to plead *autrefois acquit*,*autrefois convict,* pardon or an expungement order under the `Expungement of Historically Unjust Convictions Act`, that person shall be deemed to have been so tried and dealt with in Canada.

-> **Explanatory Note**:
-> Existing text of subsection 7(6):
-> *Existing Text*:
-> > Where a person is alleged to have committed an act or omission that is an offence by virtue of this section and that person has been tried and dealt with outside Canada in respect of the offence in such a manner that, if that person had been tried and dealt with in Canada, he would be able to plead *autrefois acquit*,*autrefois convict* or pardon, that person shall be deemed to have been so tried and dealt with in Canada.

 ### Section 28

 Subsection 465(7) of the Act is replaced by the following:

-**(7)** **If** a person is alleged to have conspired to do anything that is an offence by virtue of subsection (3) or (4) and that person has been tried and dealt with outside Canada in respect of the offence in such a manner that, if the person had been tried and dealt with in Canada, they would be able to plead *autrefois acquit*, *autrefois convict,* pardon or **an expungement order under the `Expungement of Historically Unjust Convictions Act`**, the person shall be deemed to have been so tried and dealt with in Canada.
+**(7)** If a person is alleged to have conspired to do anything that is an offence by virtue of subsection (3) or (4) and that person has been tried and dealt with outside Canada in respect of the offence in such a manner that, if the person had been tried and dealt with in Canada, they would be able to plead *autrefois acquit*, *autrefois convict,* pardon or an expungement order under the `Expungement of Historically Unjust Convictions Act`, the person shall be deemed to have been so tried and dealt with in Canada.

-> **Explanatory Note**:
-> Existing text of subsection 465(7):
-> *Existing Text*:
-> > Where a person is alleged to have conspired to do anything that is an offence by virtue of subsection (3) or (4) and that person has been tried and dealt with outside Canada in respect of the offence in such a manner that, if the person had been tried and dealt with in Canada, he would be able to plead *autrefois acquit*, *autrefois convict* or pardon, the person shall be deemed to have been so tried and dealt with in Canada.

 ### Section 29